 We've been extremely lucky to have a very skilled team of engineers working with us and helping us shape the product.
 Together, we have been able to tackle all the issues we've faced as we scaled up and have learned invaluable lessons along the way.
 However, as we continue to on-board an average of 650 users per day, we know that several more challenges lie ahead.

 Want to help us tackle these challenges?
 Join the Hotjar engineering team!

-We are currently looking for full-stack developers to join our team and help Hotjar grow even further.
+We are always looking for full-stack developers to join our team and help Hotjar grow even further.
 If you’re looking for a challenge and like the sound of working remotely, you can apply here.
-All our developers will work with an experienced multi-disciplinary team and have an opportunity to learn about new technologies and apply their skills to build incredible tools used by over 150,000 sites world wide.
+All our developers work with an experienced multi-disciplinary team and have an opportunity to learn about new technologies and apply their skills to build incredible tools used by over 150,000 sites world wide.